arielmiglio/booking-island-api/README.md

  #### Concurrency

  To avoid concurrency issues, a structure was created in which each date is persisted with a unique constraint.
 It allows controlling the overlapping dates by rejecting when it occurs.
+See BookedDate Class and BookedDateService.